 The board is concerned with the health, safety and welfare of all children and recognizes the legal and ethical obligations that school employees, contractors and volunteers have to report known or suspected maltreatment of children.
 North Carolina has two separate systems that mandate reports to state authorities of suspected child abuse, neglect, dependency or maltreatment and a third system for mandated reporting of certain crimes against juveniles to local law enforcement.

 When a parent or other caretaker is suspected to have caused a child to be abused, neglected or dependent, this information must be reported to the county child welfare agency.
 Suspected human trafficking, involuntary servitude and sexual servitude of a child and death of a child as a result of maltreatment are special forms of child abuse under law and must be reported to the county child welfare agency, regardless of the relationship between the victim and the perpetrator.
-By contrast, suspected child maltreatment by a caregiver in a child care facility, including in a licensed preschool classroom or other licensed classroom or program operated by the school system, must be reported to the Department of Health and Human Services, Division of Child Development and Early Education.
-When the source of the harm or threat of harm to the child is uncertain, a report should be made to both the county child welfare agency and the Department of Health and Human Services, Division of Child Development and Early Education.
+By contrast, suspected child maltreatment by a caregiver in a child care facility, including in a licensed preschool classroom or other licensed classroom or program operated by the school system, must be reported to the Department of Health and Human Services (DHHS), Division of Child Development and Early Education (DCDEE).
+When the source of the harm or threat of harm to the child is uncertain, a report should be made to both the county child welfare agency and DCDEE.

 In addition, state law mandates reports to local law enforcement when a child is a victim of certain violent offenses, sexual offenses or misdemeanor child abuse.
 An adult who knows or reasonably should have known of any of these offenses inflicted upon a child must report that information immediately.